Pandalism/pandalism.github.io/_posts/2018-08-27-Headless-RPi.md

 ![Rufus in Action]({{ "https://rufus.akeo.ie/pics/rufus_en.png" | absolute_url }})

 #### Step 2: Make sure SSH will run on startup
 The main reason to even explain such simple first steps is to not forget this vital part.
 The RPi by default will not have SSH running, and we require SSH to be able to access the RPi terminal without using a monitor/keyboard/mouse plugged in.
-To activate SSH, navigate to your freshly made SD card and place an empty file in the root folder (that's D: in my case), named 'ssh'.
-The easiest way to do this, in windows anyways, is to make a text file and change the name, making sure to delete the '.txt' at the end.
+To activate SSH, navigate to your freshly made SD card and place an empty file in the root folder (that's D: in my case), named `ssh`.
+The easiest way to do this, in windows anyways, is to make a text file and change the name, making sure to delete the `.txt`at the end.
 If you can't access the file extension, just go to 'view' in the top bar and make sure 'show known extensions' is ticked.

 ![Add the 'ssh' file]({{ "/images/posts/2018-08-27-Headless-RPi/1.png" | absolute_url}})
 ![Add the 'ssh' file]({{ "/images/posts/2018-08-27-Headless-RPi/2.png" | absolute_url}})

 ### Step 3:
-Now just plug in the SD card, power and ethernet cables and watch the lights blink!
+Now just plug in the SD card, power and Ethernet cables and watch the lights blink!

 ![RPi on fire]({{ "https://thumbs.gfycat.com/BriefAmpleAmericankestrel-size_restricted.gif"  | absolute_url}})